VishnuDuttSharma/VishnuDuttSharma/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on Robotic perception and planning and interpretable/explainable deep learning
+- 🔭 I’m currently working on Robotic perception and planning.
 - 🌱 I’m currently learning the depth and breadth of the above areas.
-- 👯 I’m looking to collaborate on project on robotic decision-making and their explanations.
+- 👯 I’m looking to collaborate on a project on robotic decision-making.
 - 💬 Ask me about how deep learning models work and what are their limitations.
 - 📫 How to reach me: Email me or DM on [Twitter](https://twitter.com/VishnuDSharma)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: You can get one such summary too -- just create a GitHub repo with the name exactly matching your username, and anything you write in the repo's README will show up here.
+- ⚡ Fun fact: You can get one such summary too -- just create a GitHub repo with the name exactly matching your username and anything you write in the repo's README will show up here.